-Want to know the best way to grow the best marijuana?.
+Want to know the best way to grow the best cannabis?.
 Once you find the perfect strain, how do you save those seeds so that you can use them for future plants?
 It’s not that hard; actually, you just need to keep them cold, dark, and dry.
 However, there are few other things that you could do to preserve your precious seeds – keep reading to learn more.

 When storing cannabis seeds, the first thing to think about is your container.
 Do not use just any random container that you come across.
 The ideal container should be made of one material.